Shahliza/MyVaultLearningDiary/README.md

 Starting Date: 6/2/2024

-This Repository is where I want to document my 1st start journey in learning TWO structures in Obsidian: SCTO and LYT (Ideaverse)
+This Repository is where I want to document my starting journey in learning TWO structures in Obsidian: SCTO and LYT (Ideaverse)

 What is my plan to learn these TWO structures (different vaults)?